- SMSFs and limited recourse borrowing arrangements

 - SMSF investment: Borrowing to invest is the means, not the end

-For more information, check out the following ATO material:
+For more information on ATO’s guidance on the topic, check out the following ATO material:

 - SMSFR 2012/1

 - Limited recourse borrowing arrangements by SMSFs – questions and answers

 - Practice Compliance Guidelines PCG 2016/5 (arm’s length terms for related party LRBAs established by SMSFs)

 - ATO ID 2010/162 (lending on favourable terms to the SMSF)

 - ATO ID 2015/27 (Income tax: non-arm’s length income – related party non-commercial limited recourse borrowing arrangement to acquire listed shares)